techMathGroup/openHFDIB-DEM/README.md

 * simulations of solid phase in standard DEM mode (see HFDIBDEMFoam)
 * adaptive mesh refinement based on the particles position
-* spring-dashpot contact model based on particle elastic modulus and a damping constant (see HFDIBDEM/contactModels)
+* spring-dashpot contact model based on particle elastic modulus and a damping based on coefficient of restitution(see HFDIBDEM/contactModels)
 * extension to contact model for inclusion of adhesive forces
 * multiple solid phase initialization options such as random spatial distribution of uniformly sized bodies (see HFDIBDEM/addModels)